intel/kubernetes-power-manager/README.md

 `make helm-uninstall`

-Or you can use the following commands to deploy a specific version of the Kubernetes Power Manager:
+You can use the HELM_CHART and OCP parameters to deploy an older or Openshift specific version of the Kubernetes Power Manager:

-`make helm-install-v2.2.0`
-`make helm-install-v2.1.0`
-`make helm-install-v2.0.0`
+`HELM_CHART=v2.3.1 OCP=true make helm-install`
+`HELM_CHART=v2.2.0 make helm-install`
+`HELM_CHART=v2.1.0 make helm-install`

+Please note when installing older versions that certain features listed in this README may not be supported.

 ## Working environments